 Subsequently, around 400 B.C.
 Malachi wrote the last Old Testament book.

-Additionally, the approximately thirty writers were all Jews.
-They included prophets, judges, kings, and other Israel leaders.
+Additionally, the approximately 25-30 writers were all Jews.
+They included prophets, judges, kings, and other Israeli leaders.

-The O.T. was written in Hebrew.
+The O.T. is written in Hebrew.
 Except for Aramaic portions in Ezra-Nehemiah and Daniel.

 The sixth fact in our survey of the Bible considers the organization of the O.T.